dzchoi/Lazy-evaluated-matrix-module/README.md

 * ***mutable matrix***: eager-evaluated matrix that is (always) bound to a variable.

 Note also that:
-* immutable matrix variables are created when declaring ***with initialization***.
+* immutable matrix variables are created when declaring ***with initialization***.<sup>[1]</sup>
 * mutable matrix variables are created ***without initialization***.
 ---

+<sub>[1] Actually, it depends on whether initializer is lvalue or rvalue.
+If it is lvalue, the matrix variable is created as immutable.
+If it is rvalue, the rvalue just gets moved into the new matrix variable, creating immutable matrix if it is immutable, or mutable matrix if it is mutable.</sub>

 ### Immutable matrices can depend on mutable matrices.

-When we define an immutable matrix from existing immutable matrices (immutables in short), all expressions (called thunks as they are compiled expressions) from existing immutables are copied to build a thunk for the new immutable matrix.<sup>[1]</sup>
+When we define an immutable matrix from existing immutable matrices (immutables in short), all expressions (called thunks as they are compiled expressions) from existing immutables are copied to build a thunk for the new immutable matrix.<sup>[2]</sup>

 Immutable matrices can also depend on existing mutables, and in this case, references of the mutables (that is, `const matrix<T>&`) are used to build the thunk, instead of copying the whole in-memory arrays associated with the mutables.
 This is actually where the memory-efficiency of this modules comes into play.